 Borax Hot Springs, Oregon

-Can I soak at Borax Hot Springs?
+Can you soak at Borax Hot Springs?

 Borax Hot Springs, Oregon